Mexican cuisine: Chocolate

 In the era pre-dating European influence chocolate was drunk in a warm syrupy form mixed with honey to create a pleasant drinking experience.
 During this time chocolate was also treated as medicine.
 After the arrival of Europeans, chocolate was brought across the sea to Europe where it would be used in various forms including medicine and confections.
 In the modern era, chocolate is used as both a topping and a dip, as well as in candies.
 The traditional form of chocolate consumption lives on in the form of Mexican hot chocolate, the natural evolution of the warm syrup.

 Fruits

-There no fruit related dessert recipes which are popular in Mexico, some using native fruits, such as plantains and others using foreign fruits like oranges.
+There are few fruit-related dessert recipes which are popular in Mexico, some using native fruits, such as plantains, and others using foreign fruits like oranges.
 Recipes for these foods can not be found dating back to the early 19th century and incorporate both sugar and ice.
 Fruit dishes are naturally sweet and juicy which made them popular in the Mexican climate.

 One such dessert is orange and lime ice, a treat similar to snow cones.
 It is made by freezing strained oranges and lime juice mixed with sugar.